ANY

 stabilizers, such as lithium and valproic acid, are common

-within a week or two.
-Some mood stabilizers also have a small
+stabilizers usually dissipate within a week or two.
+Some mood stabilizers also have

-much can be toxic; therefore, you will need to monitor its serum level regularly.
+much can be toxic; therefore, its blood serum level must be monitored regularly.

 All of this should be fully and clearly explained by your prescribing